votommy/FIRE/README.md

 <hr>

 TO DO:
-- Account for edge cases.
+- Find more edge cases.
 - Fix formatting on mobile devices.
+- Convert javascript to Vue.js
+- Convert css to Sass
 - Implement API for tax rates and inflation rates.

 Obstacles: